evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 - Stop sign control - follow stop signs.

+{{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 854 liters.
 With the rear seat down, it is 2158 liters.
 On the roof, you can load up to 75kg.
 Max weight is 2720kg, and with the base weight of 2135 kg, you can max load 585 kg, including driver and passengers.
 Some options can increase the base weight and reduce the max loading weight.

 A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 1600, and on unbraked, 750kg.
+The maximum total weight on a braked trailer is 1600, and on unbraked, 750kg. <object type="image/svg+xml" data="modelnavigation.svg"></object>